 An unauthorised absence is any absence that the Headteacher has not given permission for or where an explanation has not been provided by the parents.

 Parents must complete an “Absence from School for Exceptional Circumstances Request Form” which can be requested from the school office.
-This should be submitted to the school, allowing for sufficient time- at least 7 days- to enable the school to consider the request and inform parents of the decision.
+This should be submitted to the school with any supporting documents (e.g. a holiday booking confirmation), allowing for sufficient time- at least 7 days- to enable the school to consider the request and inform parents of the decision.
+The Headteacher will not be able to consider your request without your supporting documents.
 It is advisable that parents do not plan for their child to be absent from school without gaining prior agreement from the school first.
 Headteachers cannot retrospectively authorise absence from school under any circumstance.

 Where parents do not follow the school’s procedures of submitting a request and simply remove their child without seeking prior approval, a warning may not be given and you may be liable for a penalty notice.